3MFConsortium/spec_displacement/3MF Displacement Extension.md

 **d1, d2, d3** - Specify the indices to the displacement maps in the selected displacement group for the vertices "v1", "v2" and "v3", respectively.

-The displacement map applied to each vertex (d1, d2, d3) allows displacement to be defined across the triangle by mapping to the displacement texture and the displacement vector.
+The displacement applied to each vertex (d1, d2, d3) allows displacement to be defined across the triangle by mapping to the displacement texture and the displacement vector.

 The displacement group is specified by the "did" attribute.
 Since this is applied to the whole triangle, it implicitly forces the three displacement map indices to belong to the same group.
 If "d1" is specified then the "did" attribute MUST be specified, either in the triangle or in the enclosing _triangles_.
 If "d2" or "d3" are unspecified then "d1" is used for the entire triangle.
 If "d1" is unspecified then no displacement map is applied to the triangle, and the "did" is ignored.